 Life After Diagnosis

-Being diagnosed with lung cancer can be a shock, and if it's linked to smoking, you may suffer from guilt as well.
-But now is not the time to blame yourself.
-Instead, experts recommend looking forward.
-It's not too late to make healthy changes to your lifestyle.
+Being diagnosed with lung cancer can be a shock, and if it's linked to smoking, you may feel guilty as well.
+But don't waste time blaming yourself.
+Instead, experts suggest looking forward.
+It's never too late to make healthy changes to your lifestyle.
 There's evidence that patients who quit smoking after learning they have lung cancer do better than those who keep smoking.

 Lung Cancer and Secondhand Smoke